MahdiZarrinkolah/vika-cli/docs/troubleshooting.md

 **Problem**: Generated file was modified by user, tool refuses to overwrite.

 **Solutions**:
-- Use `--force` to overwrite: `vika-cli generate --spec ./swagger.yaml --force`
+- Use `--force` to overwrite: `vika-cli generate --spec ecommerce --force`
 - Use `--backup` to create backup first
 - Manually restore from backup if needed
 - Review changes before overwriting